I am an Assistant Professor of Political Science at the College of Charleston and

 Political Development, Public Opinion in American Politics,

-Doing Research in Political Science, and
+Doing Research in Political Science, Analyzing American Politics (capstone), and

 Research Methodology for Public Administration (graduate).

-My primary research interest is the U.S.
+My research focuses on the U.S.

-Congress, with a specific focus on political parties,
+Congress, with specific interests in political parties,

 polarization, congressional organization, and roll-call behavior.
 My published work also includes research on the